propublica/sunlight-congress/docs/videos.md

-The **videos** collection currently holds videos from the U.S. House of Representatives and from the White House.
+The **videos** collection currently holds videos from the U.S. House of Representatives.

-There are different fields available for White House Videos, Live White House Streams, and House video.
-These can be distinguished using the **chamber** field.

 ### House of Representatives video